This ruler was added in version 18.07.05.

 Use the second method if you don't know where the center line is, but there are lines in your scene that you know are parallel to it.

-To quickly jump from your current quad shape to a square and back, use the Perspective Ellipse Reset shortcut (you can configure it via Settings/Edit Shortcuts/General Shortcuts).
+To quickly jump from your current quad shape to a square and back, double-click the center control point, click the Reset Shape button in the UI, or use the Perspective Ellipse Reset keyboard shortcut (which you can configure via Settings/Edit Shortcuts/General Shortcuts).

-When switching to the square, the size and center will stay the same.
+When switching to the square, the ellipse becomes a perfect circle, but the size and center will stay the same.
 This will help you quickly construct spherical sections, such as this dome.

 When the accuracy parameter is lower than 1, checking this option will ensure that none of your original input gets mixed in towards the start and end of the ellipse.